gengshan-y/handProj/README.md

 **Under development**

-## Multi-Hands Tracking by multiple object tracking and pose estimation
+## Multi-person Pose Tracking
-This is the co-learning version of the multi-hands tracking pipeline.
-We want to learn detection and tracking visual features jointly.
+This is the co-learning version of the multi-person pose tracking pipeline.
+We want to jointly learn features for detection and tracking.

 We used *faster-rcnn* to detect objects.
 We used *HOG+SVM* to obtain appearance similarity and *Kalman filter* to model motion dynamics.
 Summing up the scores from appearance model and motion model, we associate detections to tracking objects.
 Then [*Convulutional Pose Machines*](https://github.com/shihenw/convolutional-pose-machines-release) was used to estimate wrist postions.